 Each state is different

-Workers’ comp is regulated at the state level.
+States regulate workers’ comp.
 Each state has a workers’ compensation board that makes rules and regulations and oversees disputes.
 They have their own laws and differ mostly in the number of workers before they purchase workers’ comp, exempted workers, and the industries included.
-But in general, workers’ compensation is required.
+But in general, workers’ compensation is a requirement.

 You must be an employee to be eligible for workers’ comp.